Code of Conduct

 Being an Example:

-Keep in mind general principles of cleanliness, neatness, and modesty of dress.
+- Keep in mind general principles of cleanliness, neatness, modesty of dress, and good personal hygiene.

-Since each family has different ideals and expectations about dating or courtship, ETC activities should not be a place for the practice of either.
+- Since each family has different ideals and expectations about dating or courtship, ETC activities or discussions should not be a place for the practice of either.

 Enforcement of the Code of Conduct